Perception Pescador Pilot 12.0 Review

 The Bottom Line

-The company has put together a truly great sit on pilot drive kayak with its Perception Pescador Pilot 12.
-What's more, it's less expensive than any other model currently on the market.
+Perception has put together a truly great sit on pilot drive kayak with the Pescador.
+What’s more, it’s less expensive than any other model currently on the market.
 Often, that indicates lower quality, but with the Pescador, we believe that is not the case.

 We highly recommend this kayak and look forward to other developments Perception makes in the world of kayak fishing.